DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 We now have some data to begin working with.

-Note that Maya has filled up all available real-estate within the UV grid's first quadrant.
+Note that Maya has filled up all available real-estate within the UV grid's first quadrant (known as a *U-Dimension* or *U-DIM*).

 That is to say that all available space - from 0.0, 0.0 (bottom-left) to 1.0, 1.0 (top-right) has been utilised.